The Prudent Firm’s Guide to Building the Optimal Marketing Organization

 Your marketing organization shouldn’t be your competitor’s marketing organization.

 While firms share attributes, the optimal marketing organization is unique to each firm.
-Even if firms are similar in discipline, size, and geographic footprint, they are very different in culture, strategic priorities, expectations of marketing, organizational structure and budget.
+Even if firms share discipline, size, and geographic footprint, they differ in culture, priorities, expectations, organizational structure, and budget.

 This guide is for you if you’re asking questions like: